 Yacobi, Haim.
 2009.
 The Jewish-Arab City: Spatio-politics in a Mixed Community.
 London and New York: Routledge

 Yavo-Ayalon, Sharon, Tal Alon-Mozes, and Meirav Aharon-Gutman.
 2020.
-“The Shape of Theatre in the City: A Theoretical and Methodological Approach for Analyzing Artistic Activity in Urban Space.”
+“The Shape of Theater in the City: A Theoretical and Methodological Approach for Analyzing Artistic Activity in Urban Space.”
 Journal of Urban Affairs 42 (8), 1202–1221.

 Yerushalmi, Dorit.
 2013.
-The Directors’ Stage: On Directors in Israeli Theatre.
+The Directors’ Stage: On Directors in Israeli Theater.
 Or Yehuda/Beer Sheva: Dvir and Ben-Gurion University Press.
 [In Hebrew.]

 Yerushalmi, Dorit.
 2022.
 “Can Theatre Repair Damaged Urban Fabric?
 Toward a ‘Thick’ Description of Haifa’s Wadi Salib Theatre Center.”
 Pamiętnik Teatralny 71(2): 37–59.